A Diet That May Help Prevent Breast Cysts

 Some studies also show that vitamin E and vitamin A, which have an antioxidant effect in the body, can help prevent breast cysts.
 That’s another reason to include large amounts of fresh fruit and vegetables in your diet.

 If you like, you can add a multivitamin to your health regime, and receive these vitamins in pill form.
 Although it’s always better for your body to receive vitamins from food sources.

 Some studies indicate that the consumption of evening primrose oil and borage oil can help reduce breast sensitivity and the other irritating symptoms that cysts create.
 These oils are rich in omega-6 fatty acids, and act on the smooth muscle in the breast area, relieving cramps and pain.

 Green tea extract is also a potent antioxidant.
 If you drink 200ml of green tea extract per day it helps prevent cyst formation in the breasts.

-Take into account that prevention is always better than cure, so don’t forget to do your monthly breast self-examination (after menstruation is best), to catch any problems in your breasts early on.
-It’s important to note that if you come across any type of nodule or little lump, it doesn’t matter whether it’s causing discomfort or not, it’s best to go and see your doctor, who can examine you right away and put your mind at ease.
+Take into account that prevention is always better than cure.
+And so, don’t forget to do your monthly breast self-examination (after menstruation is best), in order to identify or prevent breast cysts early.
+If you come across any type of nodule or little lump, it doesn’t matter whether it’s causing discomfort or not, it’s best to go and see your doctor.
+Your doctor can examine you right away and put your mind at ease.